THE HAGUE, The Netherlands, October 17, 2014 /PRNewswire/ --

-Aegon has completed the share buyback program announced on September 17, 2013 to neutralize the dilutive effect of the 2013 interim dividend paid in shares.
+Aegon has completed the share buyback program announced on September 17, 2014.
+This program neutralized the dilutive effect of the 2014 interim dividend paid in shares.
 The repurchased shares will be held as treasury shares and will be used to cover future stock dividends.

-News releases, financial calendar and other corporate publications can also be found in Aegon's Investor & Media App.
+News releases, financial calendar and other corporate publications can also be found in Aegon's Investor & Media App for IOS and Android.

 The statements contained in this document that are not historical facts are forward-looking statements as defined in the US Private Securities Litigation Reform Act of 1995.
 The following are words that identify such forward-looking statements: aim, believe, estimate, target, intend, may, expect, anticipate, predict, project, counting on, plan, continue, want, forecast, goal, should, would, is confident, will, and similar expressions as they relate to Aegon.
 These statements are not guarantees of future performance and involve risks, uncertainties and assumptions that are difficult to predict.
 Aegon undertakes no obligation to publicly update or revise any forward-looking statements.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which merely reflect company expectations at the time of writing.
 Actual results may differ materially from expectations conveyed in forward-looking statements due to changes caused by various risks and uncertainties.
 Such risks and uncertainties include but are not limited to the following: